Bira/octopus-carnival/_drafts/wir-dscc-themes-sunwarped-monster.md

 - **Sticky Hide** makes the monster be constantly covered in goo.
-Any enemy that hits the creature with a melee attack is subject to an attack vs. their Reflex, and if that hits the weapon used on the attack gets yanked out of their and and stuck on the monster's sticky coating.
-Recover it requires staying adjacent to the monster and spending a standard action, but at least it's automatic.
+Any enemy that hits the creature with a melee attack is subject to an attack vs. their Reflex, and if that hits the weapon used on the attack gets yanked out of their hands and and sticks to the monster's slimy coating.
+Recovery is automatic but requires staying adjacent to the monster and spending a standard action.

 ## Utility Powers